CybLX/LLM_transformer_EEL/README.md

 This project implements a text generation model using a Transformer architecture, specifically focusing on the decoder layers.
 The model is trained to understand and generate human-like text based on a provided prompt.
 Unfortunately, after including a Pytorch dataset and dataloader, the model has been suffering from overfitting.
 If you want to see the original inspiration for the model, follow the [link](https://github.com/wingedsheep/transformer).
 The overfitting will be fixed soon.

 ## Dataset Features
 The first dataset contains comments from students at EEL USP regarding their professors and subjects from 2018 to 2022.
-However, for legal reasons, this dataset will not be disclosed, but rather the final product.
+However, for legal reasons, this dataset will not be disclosed.
 - **Comentarios:** Processed words from the original text.

 The second datasets contain customer reviews, tweets, and other user-generated content, and they have been preprocessed to include several features: